ianc1/Classify/README.md

 # Classify
 A collection of value objects to classify your data to prevent accidental logging of PII and secrets.

+Person
+* DateOfBirth
+* FamilyName
+* GivenName
+* NickName
+* PersonaEmailAddress
+* PersonalInternetProtocolAddress
+* PersonalTelephoneNumber

+General
+* ApiBaseAddress
+* ApiKey
+* Password

+The values objects are built on three base types, `ValueObject`, `SingleValueObject` and `SensitiveValueObject`.

+`ValueObject` is a basic Design Drive Development (DDD) Value Object that all types extend.

+`SingleValueObject` is an Value Object that contains only one value accessed via its `Value` property.
+Newtonsoft and .Net JSON converters are provided and configured by default to convert the Value Object into a JSON primitive (string, number, boolean or null).

+`SensitiveValueObject` is the same as SingleValueObject but for sensitive values.
+Its value is accessed via its `SensitiveValue` property to make the sensitive nature of the value more explicit.
+Sensitive values are not serialized by default, the `IncludeSensitiveJsonConverter` JSON converter must be specified to serialize sensitive values.

 ## Get Started
 Classify can be installed using the Nuget package manager or the dotnet CLI.
 ```